 SRP's Employees' Retirement Plan (the Plan) covers substantially all employees.
 The Plan is funded entirely from SRP contributions and the income earned on invested Plan assets.
-SRP contributed \$75.0 million in fiscal years ended April 30, 2022 and 2021.
+SRP contributed \$75.0 million in each fiscal year ended April 30, 2023 and 2022.

 SRP provides a non-contributory defined benefit medical plan for retired employees and their eligible dependents (contributory for employees hired January 1, 2000, or later) and a non-contributory defined benefit life insurance plan for retired employees.
-Employees are eligible for coverage if they retire at age 65 or older with at least five years of vested service under the Plan (ten years for those hired January 1, 2000, or later), or at any time after attainment of age 55 with a minimum of ten years of vested service under the Plan (twenty years for those hired January 1, 2000, or later).
+Employees are eligible for coverage if they retire at age 65 or older with at least five years of vested service under the Plan (ten years for those hired January 1, 2000, or later), or at any time after attainment of age 55 with a minimum of ten years of vested service under the Plan (twenty years of vested service under the Plan (ten years of vested service under the Plan (twenty years for those hired January 1, 2000, or later).
 The funding policy is discretionary.